-The accused provide the police officers his driver’s license and supporting documents.
+The accused provide the police officers his driver’s licence and supporting documents.
 Constable Bolduc testified GM spoke heavily accented english, but the accused appeared to understand their directions and was compliant.
 During their conversation, the accused admitted he had had “two beers” to drink and he begged the officers not to charge him.

-During cross examination, all three officers agreed the accused’s speech was not slurred; he responded appropriately to the officer’s directions and questions; as well his motor skill were normal and he was able to produce the documents upon demand.
 Constable Bolduc and Sgt.
 Capizzo agreed the accused was not unsteady on his feet although Constable D’Souza said the accused was “very unsteady” on his feet – swaying side to side and shifting his weight back and forth.

 Officer D’Souza did not have direct contact with the accused because his job on scene was to instruct the uniform police officers.
 Constable Bolduc in describing the accused driving, agreed that Victoria Park was tricky to maneuver because of road construction at the corner where the accused was first seen by the police.

-He also agreed that parts of northbound Victoria Park were winding and fairly hilly.
+The officer also agreed that parts of northbound Victoria Park were winding and fairly hilly.
 All of the officers agree that eating food while driving can be a slight distraction although Constable D’Souza said when he had eaten and driven, he had not crossed lanes into oncoming traffic.